Welcome to the wonderful world of collagen, something we could talk about all day… But here’s the abridged version!

 - Sheep (often referred to as ovine collagen)

 It’s important to understand that vegan food (like berries or citrus), or vegan collagen supplements, are not collagen per se.
 They simply supply the body with certain nutrients that help support the body with collagen production.
-For this reason, you may see them referred to as ‘collagen-activating’ ingredients.
+For this reason, you may see them referred to as ‘collagen-activating’ or ‘collagen-boosting’ ingredients.
 Just beware of marketing gimmicks that try to mislead you with vegan collagen products.
-There is no such thing as vegan collagen; that’s just collagen cowboy activity.
+There is no such thing as vegan collagen; that’s just the collagen cowboys talking.

 What is collagen hydrolysate?